fab-kru/language_roadmap/Language Roadmap.md

 ### Customize Page

 **Suggested Pattern**
-- The action to open the ILIAS-page editor should always be Customize Page.
+- The action to open the ILIAS Page Editor should always be Customize Page.
-- The action to close the ILIAS-page editor should always be ?????.
+- The action to close the ILIAS Page Editor should always be ?????.
 (Oliver fragen)

 **Currently used labels for Customize Page / Finish Editing**
 		- Customize Page (en) / Seite gestalten (de)